POCUMTUCK STATE OF MIND

 C. The Seven-Layer Displacement Pressure Framework — Technical Specification

-E. Index of Places
+E. Index of Places (pending)

-F. Index of Peoples and Nations
+F. Index of Peoples and Nations (pending)

 G. About the Author

-John F. Sendelbach is a Shelburne Falls artist, horticulturist, and Master of Landscape Architecture candidate at UMass Amherst.
-He is the originator of the TransLocalism practice and the designer of Pocumtuck State Park.
+John F. Sendelbach is a Shelburne Falls-based artist, horticulturist, and Master of Landscape Architecture candidate at UMass Amherst.
+He is the originator of the TransLocalism practice and the designer of Pocumtuck State of Mind.
 His public work includes Old Diamondsides at the Culinary Institute of America (Hyde Park, New York), the Minuteman Crossing plaza at UMass Amherst (AIA Western Massachusetts Honor Award, 2014), Brookie the Trout in Greenfield, and nine years of installations on and around the Bridge of Flowers in Shelburne Falls — including the Pothole Fountain and the Black Stones of Africa, polished stones in the shape of Africa set into the pavement of the Bridge in 2011 as tribute to stonemason Paul Forth's biracial daughters, still in place beneath the dahlias.

 The quorum knew before he did.